Skip to content

 Gas blowers are superior in almost every way.
 They are super strong, last many seasons, and quickly get the job done.
 The reason you see every professional lawn care person using a backpack blower is because they work extremely well.
 Let’s dig into that more below.

-Backpack blowers and the Husqvarna 350BT
+Backpack blowers

 As you may know, I have already reviewed a few other backpack blowers in addition to today’s.
 This includes the Husqvarna 150BT, a slightly different backpack blower offered by Husqvarna.
 One thing you need to know about backpack blowers is that they are the ultimate leaf blowers when it comes to medium to large yards.